-Heel spurs are small, bony growths on the heel.
-A spur may develop
+Heel spurs are small, bony growths on the underside of the heel bone.

 How this information was developed to help you make better health decisions.

 © 1995-2013 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.